 For many years, the NFL has tried to bolster ticket sales to undersold games by blacking them out on television.
 But as that option may soon be off the table, many NFL teams have been considering a new ticket pricing model.
-This week, the Detroit Lions became the first NFL team to adopt variable ticket pricing for the 2014 season.
+The Detroit Lions became the first NFL team to adopt variable ticket pricing for the 2014 season.
 Analytics and Football may be moving closer together.

 In the current approach to pricing single game tickets taken by most teams, the same seat has the same price for each game of the season, including the preseason, regardless of the opponent.
 With variable ticket pricing, the same seat may be priced differently for different games, depending on the forecasted demand for that game.
 Contests that are expected to sell out would command a premium, while preseason games and games against a lackluster opponent would be priced less to account for the lower interest in the game.